I have a vivid imagination and get terrified by violent imagery — yet the creepy and the thrilling calls to me.

 So you’d think I might avoid strong stimuli, and most of the time, I do.
 I prefer online shopping to the mall; small gatherings to big parties; unscented to scented anything.
 Yet the creepy and the thrilling hold an irresistible fascination for me.

-Why I’m Drawn to Disturbing Stories Even Though I’m an HSP
+I’m Drawn to Disturbing Stories Even Though I’m Highly Sensitive

 It calls to me, and it’s a call I can’t refuse.